aiven/aiven-docs/docs/products/clickhouse/concepts/indexing.md

 title: Indexing and data processing in ClickHouse®
 ---

-This article helps you understand how ClickHouse® processes data and how it differs from the way the other database management systems (DBMS) do that.
-Discover spare and skipping indexes and check out what the vector computation engine is used for.
+ClickHouse® processes data differently from other database management systems.
+ClickHouse uses sparse and skipping indexes and a vector computation engine.

 ## ClickHouse as a columnar database